dbspringer/beerxml-plugin/readme.txt

 1. BeerXML recipe displayed in the twenty eleven theme.
 2. Inserting the shortcode into a post.
+3. Insert Post Element option.
+4. Insert Post Element details.

 == Changelog ==

+= 0.5 =

+* [Shortcake (Shortcode UI)](https://wordpress.org/plugins/shortcode-ui/) integration.
+When Shortcake is installed you will now be able to insert recipes via the Add Media->Insert Post Element option.
+Additionally, the BeerXML shortcode will now render in the visual editor.
+* Moved wp_set_object_terms for post to outside build_style function.
+Beer Style should now be set for the post even if you choose not to display beer style details.

 = 0.4 =